lamps-wg/draft-composite-sigs/draft-ietf-lamps-pq-composite-sigs.md

 As the number of algorithms can be daunting to implementers, see {{sec-impl-profile}} for a discussion of choosing a subset to support.

+Labels are represented here as ASCII strings, but implementers MUST convert them to byte strings using the obvious ASCII conversions prior to concatenating them with other byte values as described in {{sec-label-and-ctx}}.

 EDNOTE: the OIDs listed below are prototyping OIDs defined in Entrust's 2.16.840.1.114027.80.9.1 arc but will be replaced by IANA.

 <!-- Note to authors, this is not auto-generated on build;